📘 MERCED COUNTY CEDS 2025–2030

 7. ECONOMIC RESILIENCE

-Disaster planning for Eastside
+Disaster planning for Eastside communities

 Water and climate innovation sector

-Sustainable agriculture industry
+Sustainable agriculture industries

-Long-term funding for behavioral health
+Long-term behavioral-health funding

-Anti-displacement housing policies
+Anti-displacement housing protections